molnarzs/generator-garlic-webapp/generators/app/templates/default/README.md

 ## Development

-## Development

-We use the [Docker based GarlicTech workflow manager](https://github.com/garlictech/docker-images) to control development, build, deployment.
+We use the [Docker based GarlicTech workflow manager](https://github.com/garlictech/workflows) to control development, build, deployment.
 See the appropriate sections there, It is * important *.
 For the description of `npm run` commands, etc.